MattSHarker/CS440_GLC3.3/readme.txt

-This project is for Team 2: Gabriel Anderson and Matthew Harker This program will display both figures 3.1 and 3.3
+This project is for Team 2: Gabriel Anderson and Matthew Harker This program will display figures 3.1 and 3.3

 Upon running the program, it will prompt for the file containing the Iris data-set.
 Select it.
 Next, it will prompt for a file containing data for the angles and origins for the vectors.
 Select one.